nk-gears/nkdews.me/content/posts/covid-19-vaccine-shot-experience.md

 Initially I was not much interested on the Covid-19 Vaccine and had less trust on hearing various media news.
 Later I was convinced based on the experience of People who took the vaccine.
 I went to the nearby Government Hospital (ESI) Ayanavaram and i had my First Shot in the Mid of March 2021.
 I appreciate the people who have maintained the place very neat and clean and well organized.
 They have 4 sections ( Registration, Testing, Doctor Review and Vaccination Room).
 We need to register ourselves in the front office with the Small Form which asks for Adhaar Number, Name, Age, Mobile Details.

-Then Blood Pressure, Oxyggen Levels are tested.
+Then Blood Pressure, Oxygen Levels are tested.
 Then these details needs to be reviwed by a Doctor in the next section who either approves or rejects based on the Candidate's testing results.

 The doctor asked whether i took any medicines or undergoing any other treatment.
 He also gave option to choose Covishield or Covaxin.
 I went with Covishield as i felt more convincing than Covaxin based on the composition.